-Tendons are the strong tissues that attach muscles to your bones.
-Tendonitis is an injury, often due to overuse, that causes the affected tendon to become inflamed.
+Tendons are the strong tissues that attach muscles to your bones, such as those you can see on the back of your hand when you extend your fingers.
+Tendonitis is an injury, often due to overuse or repetition of a certain movement over a period of time, that causes the affected tendon to become inflamed.

 The most common types of tendonitis are: